 Instructions Summary

 - Prep the beets: Wash the beets thoroughly to remove any dirt or debris.
 Slice the beets into thin, even slices.
 The thinner the slices, the faster they’ll dry.
 Aim for 1/8 to 1/16-inch thickness if possible.
-I use a mandolin to get the beets paper thin.
+I use a mandolin to get the beets really thin.

 - Dehydrate the beets with an oven: Preheat the oven to the lowest possible temperature.
 Arrange the beet slices in a single layer on a baking sheet lined with parchment paper.
 Dry the beets for about 3-4 hours, until fully dried and crispy.
 Leave the oven door slightly ajar so the moisture can escape.